nCine/nCine/README.md

 - Access specifiers order: `public`, `protected`, `private`
   - One half indent for access specifiers (2 spaces)
 - Declarations order: typedefs and enums, data members, constructors, destructors, methods
-  - Friend defined in the private section of a class, after everything else
+  - Friends defined in the private section of a class, after everything else
 - One space padding around operators
 - Use of the `explicit` keyword all the times it makes sense

-#### Naming conventions
+#### Naming Conventions
 - Pascal case for classes, enumerations, typedefs and constants
 - Camel case for variables, functions and parameters
 - All upper case for enumerators in an enumeration

+#### Documenting Conventions
+- Put Doxygen brief descriptions in header files and additional documentation in implementation ones
+- Use Qt style for Doxygen detailed descriptions (`/*! */`) and end them with a period